 For questions, please email ADRC@ou.edu.

 Join us to learn about the features of our new accommodation portal.
-Accessible Information Management, or AIM, is the new one-stop shop for students to request and manage their accommodations.
-We will review how to navigate the system and how faculty will receive your accommodation notices.
+Accessible Information Management, or AIM, is the new one-stop shop for students to request and manage their accommodations and will also allows instructors to be able to review accommodation requests in a central location.

 To RSVP and Request Accommodations please click here.